Ifeoma67/wexford-rowan-retail-performance-analysis/README.md

 The analysis addresses the following questions:

 1. What were total Q3 revenue, orders, and items sold?
-2. Which month performed strongest and how did performance shift month over month?
+2. Which month performed strongest, and how did performance shift month over month?
 3. Which weekdays generated the strongest and weakest sales?
 4. Which product categories drove the most revenue?
 5. Which US states led performance and which were comparatively underserved?